hverjus/hverjus.github.io/teaching.markdown

 Except for several lectures for which I give all of the resources (slides, documentation, exercice responses,...), I am no more enthousiastic to provide all slides, etc. Well, it's not a way of life no more a religious decision but...As I observe, students do not know/want (more) take notes, do not know think about slides contents and have no real motivation to search documentation by their own.
 It's quite a pity but that's it.

-Recommandations for students: please, read books, read white-papers, search documentation in library, bookstore (even using google but be carefull !), ask me for references and bibliography, and...<span style="font-weight: bold;">be curious</span>, don't wait for us, don't wait for a mysterious help.
+Recommandations for students: please, read books, read white-papers, search documentation in library, bookstore (even using google but be carefull !), ask me for references and bibliography, and...**be curious**, don't wait for us, don't wait for a mysterious help.
 Learning is one of better thing in the life :-)
 I am responsible of several lectures but as you may observe, some other colleagues and IT specialists, experts are involved with me.
 Also my previous professional (in IT companies) experience is quite interesting in order to build a course, especially in professional MS degree.

 I make frequently changes in my lectures according to audience and other considerations like students feedbacks, colleagues feedbacks, personal research and readings and computer science, IT evolution and progress.
 It is up to you remaining in touch with the last release of courses resources.